wdlctc/rtp/README.md

 Description
 ====================
 RTP is a PyTorch extension library for memory-efficient and large scale training.
-This library is build based on [fairscale](https://github.com/facebookresearch/fairscale). while adding our proposed innovational Rotation Tensor Parallelism in scaling techniques.
+This library is open-source code for [RTP paper](https://arxiv.org/abs/2311.01635), which is build based on [fairscale](https://github.com/facebookresearch/fairscale). while adding our proposed innovational Rotation Tensor Parallelism in scaling techniques.

 RTP was designed with the following values in mind: